NodeList

 Although they are both consideredNodeList objects, there are 2 varieties of NodeList:live andstatic.

-In some cases, theNodeList islive, which means that changes in the DOM automatically update the collection.
+In most cases, theNodeList islive, which means that changes in the DOM automatically update the collection.

 For example,Node.childNodes is live: